helpbuttons/helpbuttons/README.md

 `$ echo "API_URL=http://localhost:3001/" > web/.env`

+you might need to run also (if you never built the project before)

+`$ yarn write-version`
 ### develop api
 You need a postgis database. postgres+opengis you can use our docker-compose file.
 You will need to